j0shmillar/blitz/README.md

 # blitz
-A library for inference energy-consumption profiling on MCUs using Zephyr.
+A library for inference energy-consumption profiling on MCUs using Zephyr + TF-Lite-Micro.